matt-culbert/CloakNDaggerC2/README.md

 - [ ] Add persistence for the binaries sent over, so they only need to be sent once.
 Maybe encrypt with a key then decrypt to run, then encrypt with the current time stamp as a new key? who knows
 - [ ] Build in lateral movement functionality.
 So LSASS dumping and SMB
 - [ ] General process memory dumping ability
+- [ ] Construct a persistent directory tree generated from interacting with implants over time